 Usually, it’s done to transfer inheritance rights or filiation.

 Adult adoption is the process of assuming the parent-child role of an adult.

 Adult adoption permanently transfers rights and responsibilities to the adoptive parent.

-And the biological parents will agree to termination of parental rights.
+And the biological parents will agree to the termination of parental rights.

 Meaning they give up any legal rights to their biological child.

 (You don’t need permission from biological parents for adult adoption.)

 If your paperwork doesn’t get accepted on the first submission, we will credit you up to $1,250 on a will.
 (You’ll need to update your will to include your new addition to the family anyways.)*